burnto/brentfitzgerald.com/about.md

 ## Life

-I live with my wife and kids in [Temescal](https://en.wikipedia.org/wiki/Temescal,_Oakland,_California), where I enjoy gardening, drinking coffee, cooking, riding bikes, and reading books.
+I live with my family in [Temescal](https://en.wikipedia.org/wiki/Temescal,_Oakland,_California) where I enjoy working in the yard and steam cleaning my floors.